 Mission Control Agent

-• Send system-level diagnostic information of the event broker services to the Solace Home Cloud to allow for rapid response to address any issues.
-Information provided is solely for to help with the recovery of event broker services to save recovery and costs.
+• Gathering system-level diagnostic information of the event broker services to send to the PubSub+ Home Cloud to allow for rapid response to address any issues.
+The information is provided solely to help with the recovery of event broker services.
+For more information, see Information Exchanged Between the PubSub+ Home Cloud and the Mission Control Agent

 Diagram of the Cloud architecture that highlights the Mission Control Agent.